GoogleChrome/lighthouse-ci/docs/configuration.md

 ## Structure

-The structure of a `lighthouserc.json` is segmented by command.
+The structure of the config file is segmented by command.
 Any options you see for a particular command in the [CLI documentation](./cli.md) can be set by the property of the same name in the config file.

+**`lighthouserc.json`:**

 ```json
 {